 AM: There’s a little disclaimer that goes with that, right?
 If they come to us with that, it’s like, okay, well, we’re not going to be branded at all.

 AC: Yeah, that’s when we go with our real tangential content at that point and hopefully they let us run free with our ideas because those are the ones that get the best coverage, I think, when we can go a little crazy.
-So I think a good example I can remember that I actually worked on and I was Media Relations Associate was for Travelmath.
+So I think a good example I can remember that I actually worked on and I was Digital PR Associate was for Travelmath.
 We did a couple of really cool campaigns for them but the one I’m thinking of in particular was the Airline Hygiene Exposed campaign where we actually had some of our team go and swab different parts of an airplane as they were traveling for germs and bacteria.

 And that was like a little gross.
 Found out some interesting things about how dirty planes are.
 Tray tables are disgusting.
 So bring some Lysol with you.
 I literally think about that study to this day.
 I know but I flew down here—